 From 2002 to 2011, Professor Gomez was a commercial litigation associate and then partner in the Houston office of King & Spalding LLP.
 In private practice, Professor Gomez focused on matters involving trade secrets, employee non-competes and employment discrimination, breach of contract and commercial torts, oil and gas, healthcare, and franchise/distributor relationships.
-Professor Gomez was the first woman associate elected partner from within the Houston office of King & Spalding, and Texas Monthly named her a “Rising Star” in 2006, 2007, 2008, 2009, and 2010.
+Texas Monthly named her a “Rising Star” in 2006, 2007, 2008, 2009, and 2010.
 In 2017, the Houston Association of Women Attorneys honored Professor Gomez with its Premier Women in Law award.

-Professor Gomez's research focuses on legal writing, pro bono, and civil justice reform.
+Professor Gomez's scholarship focuses on legal writing, pro bono, and civil justice reform.
 Her recent works include:

-- “Learning to Love Pro Bono: A Recipe for Engaging Law Students,” accepted for publication in the Fall 2019 edition of The Second Draft (May 2019)
+-Learning to Love Pro Bono: A Recipe for Engaging Law Students, The Second Draft (Fall 2019)